aws/aws-cdk-rfcs/text/0249-v2-experiments.md

-assume the uber package includes `aws-appmesh` and `aws-synthetics`, and that release `0.x` of the uber package includes breaking changes to both modules, a customer who only wants the new feature added to `aws-synthetics` now must accept the breaking changes to `aws-appmesh` which might include changes to both the code and their deployed infrastructure they are not ready to make, e.g resource replacement.
+assume the uber package includes `aws-appmesh` and `aws-synthetics`, and that release `0.x` of the uber package includes breaking changes to both modules, a customer who only wants the new feature added to `aws-synthetics` now must accept the breaking changes to `aws-appmesh`, which might include changes to both the code and their deployed infrastructure they are not ready to make, e.g resource replacement.

 ### Migrating experimental modules to V2